 - Check out my toxic free laundry room tour in this video

 MORE TIPS ON How to prevent poisoning IN YOUR HOME

 - Store cleaning products safely and out of reach of children.
 Opt for more natural products when purchasing cleaners.

 - Do not use food containers as storage for hazardous materials.

 - Clearly label all unmarked liquid containers, including “natural” products.

 - Never mix household cleaning products together, especially bleach and ammonia (creates toxic gas).

 - Be cautious when taking and storing medicines, read directions carefully and put away in a secure location right after use.
 I recommend using a lockbox for medications.
-Such as this one:
+Such as this one from Amazon.

 - Monitor heaters and fireplaces.
 Make sure to have them cleaned every year before the cold weather months.